Skip to Content

 Normally a dog’s tail hangs in a natural position, down to near the hock.
 Of course, various breeds have different tails.
 While some breeds have tails that curl, others have tails that tug between the back legs.

-Usually, a dog that wags its tail is considered friendly.
+Usually, a dog that wags their tail is considered friendly.
 However, a wagging tail can also mean the dog is agitated or excited.

-On the other hand, a slow-wagging tail that curves up and then down, as the letter “U,” indicating the dog is relaxed and playful.
+On the other hand, a slow-wagging tail that curves up and then down, as the letter “U,” indicates the dog is relaxed and playful.

 How Dogs Read Humans